tessamcdonnel/STAT-217-R-Course/chapter6.md

 *** =instructions
-- Use the `t.test()` function to carry out a one sample t-test to determine if the population mean `variable` differs from `null` on average and use a 95% confidence interval to estimate the population mean.
+- Use the `t.test()` function to carry out a one sample t-test to determine if the population mean `age` differs from 40 on average and use a 95% confidence interval to estimate the population mean age.
 - click 'Submit Answer' and look at the R output.

 *** =hint
-- follow format from lesson with cdc$age instead of dataset$variable and  `40` instead of null_hyp
+- follow format from lesson with `cdc$age` instead of dataset$variable and  40 instead of null_hyp
 *** =pre_exercise_code
 ```{r}
 source("https://www.openintro.org/stat/data/cdc.R")